cran/aRtsy/README.md

 *"If you laugh at a joke, what difference does it make if subsequently you are told that the joke was created by an algorithm?" - Marcus du Sautoy, The Creative Code*

-`aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
-The package provides various algorithms for creating artworks in `ggplot2` that incorporate some form of randomness (depending on the set `seed`).
-Each type of artwork is implemented in a separate function.
+`aRtsy` aims to make generative art accessible to the general public in a straightforward and standardized manner.
+The package provides algorithms for creating artworks that incorporate some form of randomness and are dependent on the set `seed`.
+Each algorithm is implemented in a separate function with its own set of parameters that can be tweaked.

 Good luck hunting for some good `seed`'s!
-Feel free to post a comment with your best artworks and the corresponding seed in the [GitHub discussions](https://github.com/koenderks/aRtsy/discussions).

-Contributions to `aRtsy` are very much appreciated!
-If you want to add your own artwork to the package so that others can create unique versions of it, feel free to make a pull request to the [GitHub repository](https://github.com/koenderks/aRtsy).
-Don't forget to also adjust [generate-artwork.R](https://github.com/koenderks/aRtsy/blob/development/.github/workflows/generate_artwork.R) if you want the artwork to show up in the 'Artwork of the day' category and the twitter feed.

 ## Artwork of the day

-Every 24 hours this repository generates and tweets a random artwork using the `aRtsy` package.
+Every 24 hours this repository randomly generates and tweets an artwork from the `aRtsy` library.
 The full collection of daily artworks is available on the [aRtsy twitter feed](https://twitter.com/aRtsy_package).
 This is today's artwork:

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/daily.png' width='400' height='400'>